edugca/xlRcode/README.md

 - Improvement: when user opens R terminal through ribbon, xlRcode now asks whether admin privileges should be requested.
 - Improvement: dataframe datatypes "dfh", "dfc", and "dfr" now check whether dataframe content is only numerical or not.
 - Improvement: R code error messages returned from XLRCODE functions are displayed as in R.
-- Improvement: "Graphic" button on the ribbon now brings to front current X11 graphic device in case there in one open.
+- Improvement: "Graphic" button on the ribbon now brings to front current X11 graphic device in case there is one open.
 - Bug fix: String outputs were being parsed from UTF-8 (R's default encoding) to UNICODE without due conversion.
 - Bug fix: R console messages were duplicated in case of error.